Musical Discovery Session

 Songs serve as anchors to the past.
 Events, states of mind.
 They also have a physiological effect on the body.
 Some music is heady and stimulates the mind, other music is groovy and moves the body.

-We can explore: how the music makes you feel, the effect it has on your behaviour and actions, what it reminds you of, who it reminds you of, what else does it connect you to?
+We can explore: how the music makes you feel, the effect it has on your behaviour and actions, what it reminds you of, who it reminds you of, what else it connects you to.

 Exploring the Music Metaphor Internally